Blahdieblah/BURN-XTN/README.md

 - BURN-XTN total burned

 ## If dApp is not activated by project owner
-After 8 days, then dApp function: PumpByAnybody, becomes callable by anybody.
+After 8 days callable by anybody, the dApp function:
+- PumpByAnybody1
+- PumpByAnybody2

 This function performs tokenomics mode: PUMP

 # Waves DAO unstake and return funds